kism/archivepodcast/README.md

 ## Todo

-- check age of rendered / static pages or use checksum to avoid colisions
+- check age of rendered / static pages or use checksum to avoid collisions
 - serverless
   - config from s3
 - fix readme again